 - Costs $29.95.

-The ENO Tandem Fuse hammock system will be available January 2018.
+See the ENO Tandem Fuse hammock system, available as of January 2018.

 All in all it was a successful show, and the state of the outdoor industry is rock solid.
 Get excited for 2018, folks!